Accelerated Mobile Pages: Google control

 However, some critics believe that AMP is an impending walled garden as Google begins to host AMP-restricted versions of their websites directly on google.com:

 AMP has been criticized by figures inside the tech industry as an attempt by Google to exert its dominance on the web by dictating how websites are built and monetized, and that "AMP is Google's attempt to lock publishers into its ecosystem".

 Joshua Benton, director of the Nieman Journalism Lab at Harvard University, said: "There is a sense in which AMP is a Google-built version of the web.
 We are moving from a world where you can put anything on your website to one where you can't because Google says so."
 Ramon Tremosa, a Spanish member of the European Parliament, said: "AMP is an example of Google dialing up its anti-competitive practices under the nose of the competition regulators."

 Matthew Ingram of Fortune expressed concerns about Google's role and motives regarding the AMP Project:

 These charges were rebutted by Google.
-Madhav Chinnappa stated that AMP must be a collaborative industry initiative in order for it to succeed in the long term:
+Google's Madhav Chinnappa stated that AMP must be a collaborative industry initiative in order for it to succeed in the long term:

 In September 2018, Google began transitioning AMP to a more open governance model with governing committees composed of different stakeholders in the project, ranging from publishers that use AMP including The Washington Post and Axios to other companies such as Microsoft and Twitter.